albarpambagio/JJI-dropout-prediction/README.md

    - Suggested visualizations: target distribution, feature impact, numeric feature distributions, trends, and drilldowns.
 See project documentation for layout ideas.

 ## Conclusion
+This project has enabled Jaya Jaya Institut to move from reactive to proactive student support by providing actionable, data-driven insights into dropout risk.
+With early identification of at-risk students and clear recommendations for intervention, the institute is now better equipped to improve student retention and success.
+The tools and findings from this project lay a strong foundation for ongoing monitoring, targeted support, and continuous improvement in educational outcomes.

 ### Insights
 - **Class Distribution:**